Who is Sou FUJIMOTO?

-One of the most creative and influential Japanese architects today, Sou Fujimoto opens the exhibition season at Japan House London with his first UK solo exhibition 'SOU FUJIMOTO: FUTURES OF THE FUTURE' in collaboration with TOTO GALLERY • MA.
-This show features Fujimoto’s current projects and his experimental projects for the future.
-Simultaneously, 'Architecture is Everywhere' in The Shop at Japan House London, playfully re-imagines everyday objects as architectural spaces as Fujimoto investigates the concept of ‘Found Architecture’.
+One of the most creative and influential Japanese architects today, Sou FUJIMOTO opened the exhibition season at Japan House London with his first UK solo exhibition 'SOU FUJIMOTO: FUTURES OF THE FUTURE' in collaboration with TOTO GALLERY • MA.
+This show featured Fujimoto’s current projects and his experimental projects for the future.
+Simultaneously, 'Architecture is Everywhere' in The Shop at Japan House London, playfully re-imagined everyday objects as architectural spaces as Fujimoto investigated the concept of ‘Found Architecture’.

 Born in Hokkaido in 1971, Fujimoto graduated from the University of Tokyo’s Department of Architecture in 1994.
 He went on to establish Sou Fujimoto Architects in 2000.